 Output:

-- This example will print the corresponding single-byte character if wideChar is a wide character with a valid single-byte character representation.
-It will print an error message.
+- In this instance, the program will display the relevant single-byte character provided that wideChar represents a wide character with a valid single-byte character equivalent.
+Otherwise, an error message will be displayed.

 Example 2:

-Let's take another example to illustrate the use of the wctob function in C++.
+Let's consider another instance to demonstrate the functionality of the wctob function in the C++ programming language.

 #include <bits/stdc++.h>